-If you have been arrested and charged with driving under the influence (DUI) in Philadelphia, you have an important decision to make: Are you going to hire a DUI lawyer to handle your DUI case?
+If you have been arrested and charged with driving under the influence (DUI) in Philadelphia, you have an important decision to make: Are you going to hire a DUI attorney to handle your DUI case?
 For many people, the answer is clear—they want to do everything they can to mitigate the consequences of their arrest, and this means putting their defense in the hands of an experienced attorney.

 But, for others, the decision is not so easy.
 Maybe they are concerned about the cost, or maybe they are not clear on what an attorney can do to help.
 If you are not sure whether you should hire a lawyer, here are 10 reasons why we strongly recommend that you contact us for a free consultation: